-With such a dizzying range of materials, brands, densities and thicknesses you should be able to find the perfect level of softness and comfort.
-But your definition of comfort may be different from the next person’s.
+With such a dizzying range of materials, brands, densities, and thicknesses, you should be able to find the perfect level of softness and comfort.
+Your definition of comfort may be different from the next person’s though.

-Would you prefer a topper which molds to your body, such as with latex or memory foam?
-Or are you more suited to a naturally soft material such as down or cotton?
+Would you prefer a topper that molds to your body, such as with latex or memory foam?
+Or would you prefer lying on a soft and fluffy surface, such as microfiber, cotton, feathers, or down?

-In many ways, achieving softness is much easier than firmness with a mattress topper.
-You could try a low density memory foam topper, or one of the many relatively inexpensive fabric toppers which literally just add an extra layer of soft material.
+In many ways, achieving softness is easier than firmness with a mattress topper.
+You could try a low-density memory foam topper, or one of the many relatively inexpensive fabric toppers which add a plush layer of soft padding.

 D) Thickness and density options

-Toppers tend to fall in the range of between 2 and 8 inches thick.
-If you need to revitalize an aging mattress, sleep on your side, or if you weigh more than average, you may need to look at thicker options.
+If you need to revitalize an aging mattress, sleep on your side, or if you (and perhaps a partner) carry significant weight, three or four inches should be sufficient.
 The materials with the best range of thickness are memory foam and latex.

 In addition, the density of a topper is important in determining how much support it will provide you.
 Memory foam and latex toppers tend to have the most choice, allowing you to find just the right comfort level you need.

-E) Reducing the noise of a partner moving
+E) Motion isolation: reducing the noise of a partner moving

 F) Body heat

 Some materials are better for certain allergies, so it’s worth checking the list below.
-Some are also more resistant to bed bugs, mites, mildew and mold than others.
+And some are less likely to result in serious problems with bed bugs, mites, mildew, and mold than others.

-Remember that you need to remove it from the packaging, get it onto the bed and potentially remove it for cleaning.
-So do be aware of the overall weight of the mattress topper.
+Remember that you need to remove your mattress topper from the packaging, get it onto the bed, and potentially remove it from time to time for cleaning.

-The standard warranty time seems to be around 2 years for many mattress toppers.
-But this can be as short as one year and as long as 5 years.
-But remember that you won’t get a replacement just because it’s compressed under your weight over time.
+The standard warranty time seems to be around two years for many mattress toppers.
+This can be as short as one year and as long as ten, depending on the company.
+You won’t get a replacement just because it’s compressed under your weight over time.

 What type of material to choose